This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Side effects and dangers

 But Neem oil MUST NOT be taken by mouth.
 Fortunately, it tastes horrible.
-It can cause miscarriage when taken by the mouth during pregnancy.
-It can also cause vomiting, diarrhea, seizures, brain disorders, and coma in children when taken by mouth.
+It can also vomiting, diarrhea, seizures, brain disorders, and coma in children when taken by mouth.
 In pets such as cats, the oil can cause excessive salivation, impaired movement, twitching, and convulsions.

 Benefits of neem oil